 Learn the business strategies of the top income earners and most efficient earners of 2012, after the break…

-Yesterday, we published The WA100, Building Design’s ranking of the world’s largest architecture firms’ physical and financial growth for 2013 (which you can find here).
-The ranking is comprehensive, chock-full of information, and – although not by any fault of its own – inherently misleading.
+Yesterday, we published The WA100, Building Design’s ranking of the world’s largest architecture firms’ physical and financial growth for 2013.
+The ranking is – although not by any fault of its own – inherently misleading.

 Why?
 Because we’re wired to read a ranking subjectively, looking to #1 as the best in some capacity, and then to compare other entries, with higher or lower rankings, as somehow better/worse than their neighbors.